Pumpkinpoem/Tolkien-Quizz/README.md

 The colors chosen for Tolkien Quiz are inspired by the rich and vibrant imagery found throughout J.R.R.
 Tolkien's works:

-- **Forest Green**: Evoking the lush landscapes of Middle-earth's forests and meadows.
 - **Golden Yellow**: Representing the warmth of friendship, the light of hope, and the allure of adventure.
 - **Light Blue**: Reflecting the vivid nature of Tolkien's storytelling and the connection to the natural world.